 The Christie family, Janet Morgan and the majority of biographers, on the other hand, subscribe to the psychological breakdown theory.
 Morgan argues that she was much tougher and seasoned after this experience, but at the time, she was totally distraught at losing her husband.
 This theory has the disadvantage of robbing Christie of her strength, and turns her into a more passive figure controlled by her family, her in-laws and her biographers.
 The self-hypnosis story they have come up with is unintentionally patronizing.
 The situation cannot be explained away by saying Christie had a propensity for “fantasizing.”
 True, Christie was more than a little intrigued by the fictional possibilities of amnesia and hypnosis.
 However, there is no special reason to trust the family.
 They seemed overly concerned to head off the idea that Christie manipulated the crisis to inflict pain on others, including them.
 Morgan despises this view but it suits her purposes that Christie can be fitted into the ordinary woman box.
 Biography, like history, is a form of rhetorical warfare.
 In our hearts we all want to believe that our own book is superior to other people’s, for envy is the root of all literary evils.

 We can also reject the suicide theory proposed in the Kathleen Tynan novel and Michael Apted film, Agatha.
-Suicide is not psychologically convincing because anyone who has wrestled with Christie through one of her novels could not believe she would ever commit suicide.
-Why would she go to such extraordinary lengths to kill herself and frame Miss Neele?
-Her husband was right: she believed that suicide was not morally acceptable in a civilized society, and one should face up to one’s responsibilities without trying to destroy others.
+Suicide is not psychologically convincing because anyone who has wrestled with Christie through one of her novels could not believe she would ever think of suicide.
+Read her Harley Quin short story, "The Man from the Sea," published in The Mysterious Mr. Quin (1930).
+I think of it as her finest short story, a masterpiece that confirms her husband was right.
+She believed that suicide was not morally acceptable in a civilized society, and one should face up to one’s responsibilities without trying to destroy others.
 Furthermore, the Dustin Hoffman character is incompatible with all the available evidence.
 Agatha went to Harrogate to drink the waters of life, the aqua vivae, which like nepenthe could make her forget the past, or at least allow her to reconstruct her memory and her future along more practical lines.

 In the end, Christie’s true success is as the disappearing author.
 Her disappearance in 1926 was an attempt to make time stand still for 11 days -- time enough for her to recompose her future life in the same way she composed her novels.
 Time did not stand still for others, of course, but it did for Christie.
 Having come to terms with her destiny she would go on to write books in which she would disappear in a clever weave of masks and magic tricks.
 All the great genre writers of popular literature have done this through the centuries, from fairytales to the modern horror film, with just as many of them intent on leading the reader astray as on instructing them on the right path.
 Christie’s mysteries are not inferior novels of limited psychological complexity; they belong in an entirely different literary tradition that has existed all along, parallel to the psychological tradition, and it doesn’t make any sense to compare one through the lenses of the other.
 Think the Bible rather than the Odyssey, the Gothic novel rather than Jane Austen, Alfred Hitchcock rather than Orson Welles.